 We’ve launched these initiatives dedicated to making the city of Los Angeles and the entire state of Utah no-kill:

 - No-Kill Los Angeles (NKLA): The NKLA Coalition, led by Best Friends, comprises more than 100 Los Angeles animal organizations working to transform the nation’s second largest and most diverse city into a no-kill community.
 Since NKLA’s launch in 2012, the number of pets being killed in L.A. city shelters has decreased by two-thirds.
-The goal is to make Los Angeles a no-kill city by 2017.
+The goal is to make Los Angeles a no-kill city.

-- No-Kill Utah (NKUT): In Utah, Best Friends has created a statewide coalition of animal rescue and shelter partners with the goal of taking the entire state to no-kill by 2019.
+- No-Kill Utah (NKUT): In Utah, Best Friends has created a statewide coalition of animal rescue and shelter partners with the goal of taking the entire state to no-kill.
 As of mid-2016, the NKUT Coalition has helped nearly 30 Utah communities achieve a save rate of 90 percent or better, and the state has reached an overall save rate of 84.4 percent.

 Keeping at-risk animals safer